Casey MacGill photo by Daniel Sheehan

 The weekend will feature headline performances by Jonathan Stout and Hilary Alexander, Casey MacGill, Mood Indigo, Jonathan Doyle, and the Washboard Cutups.
 The Extravaganza also includes classes, led by some of the Pacific Northwest’s most prominent instructors, on tap, African, house, solo jazz, and Lindy hop.
 A competitive bonus for weekend pass holders only, the event holds competitions every night.

 The Extravaganza will also see its first-ever Pro-Am Picnic & Jam, hosted by Jacob Zimmerman, on Saturday afternoon from 4-7pm.
-Professional musicians, including Albert Alva, Casey MacGill, Jonathan Doyle, and Hilary Alexander, will join forces with local jazz enthusiasts to spend the afternoon jamming along at Gas Works Park.
-Bring your instrument, and enjoy food provided by the Savoy Swing Club.
+Professional musicians, including Albert Alva, Casey MacGill, Jonathan Doyle, and Hilary Alexander, will join forces with local jazz enthusiasts to spend the afternoon jamming along at Volunteer Park.
+Bring your instrument, and enjoy a taco bar (and $5 margaritas for those of-age!) provided by the Savoy Swing Club.

 On Friday night, join the nation’s premier swing dance band, Jonathan Stout and his Campus Five, featuring Hilary Alexander, at Washington Hall.
 Showcasing the small-group sound of the late 1930s and early 1940s, the seven-piece Campus Five captures the true sound of the Swing Era, with all the energy and excitement that inspired millions to dance.
 Influences include the Benny Goodman Sextet, Artie Shaw’s Grammercy Five, Count Basie’s Kansas City Six, and the Harlem-based small groups of Illinois Jacquet, Cootie Williams, Coleman Hawkins, and Hot Lips Page.
 Founders Stout and Alexander have been dedicated swing dancers for over 20 years, and the relationship between swing music and swing dance informs all aspects of the Campus Five.
 Song selection, tempo, song length and feel are all chosen with danceability in mind.
 The Campus Five has been featured at many of the premier swing dance events around the world, and are known for their unparalleled competition music, which inspires dancers to new heights.